thatguyinoz/ssh_connect/README.md

 ./ssh-connect.sh
 ```

 The script will display a numbered list of available hosts, sorted by the most recently connected.
 Hosts that are already configured for passwordless login will be marked with a key icon (🔑).
+Hosts that connect through a jumphost will have a jump icon at the end of the line (↪️).

 Enter the number corresponding to the host you wish to connect to and press Enter.